awslabs/gluonts/docs/getting_started/background.md

 One core idea in GluonTS is that we don't produce simple values as forecasts, but actually predict distributions.

-An intuitive way to look at this is to imagine predicting a time-series 100 times, which returns 100 different time-series samples, which form a distribution around them.
+An intuitive way to look at this is to imagine predicting a time series 100 times, which returns 100 different time series samples, which form a distribution around them.
 Except that we can directly emit these distributions and then draw samples from them.